imbieras/daemon_log/README.md

 - Only scripts with valid descriptions (containing the get_data hook) will be loaded into the program
 - Each script is loaded once during the lifetime of the program and remains in program memory until the program terminates
 - The program can maintain 20 scripts in memory at any given time.
 If more scripts are present, the excess scripts will be ignored
+- The default interval for launching scripts is 30 seconds, this can be changed in the config function of a script
 - If a script is modified or added while the program is running, it will not be automatically loaded.
 You need to restart the program for the changes to take effect

 ### Customizing Script Folder